graycoreio/mage2docker/docs/stories/existing-project.md

 # Getting Started with an existing Magento application

-We've designed Mage2Docker to be as simple as possible to use with an existing project.
+We've designed Mage2Docker to be as simple as possible to use with an existing Magento 2 Open Source or Magento 2 Commerce project.

 > This setup assumes that you have already setup your Magento account, composer, and your Magento composer credentials.
 If you have not done this, see the [new project setup](./new-project.md).

-Setup is broken down into a few discrete steps, follow along and in a few minutes you will have a working Magento 2 project.
+Setup is broken down into a few discrete steps, follow along and in a few minutes you will have a working local Magento 2 project.

 1. [Setting up the Mage2Docker environment](#setting-up-the-mage2docker-environment)
 2. [Installing the Magento 2 Dependencies](#installing-the-magento-2-dependencies)